 High-Temperature Superconductors

 Another exciting area of research is the development of high-temperature superconductors (HTS).
-While still requiring cryogenic cooling, HTS materials operate at temperatures that can be achieved using liquid nitrogen, which is much cheaper and easier to handle than liquid helium.
+And while still requiring cryogenic cooling, HTS materials operate at temperatures that can be achieved using liquid nitrogen, which is much cheaper and easier to handle than liquid helium.
 HTS materials are already being used in some applications, such as high-field magnets for medical imaging and fault current limiters for power grids.
 Continued research into HTS materials aims to discover materials that can superconduct at even higher temperatures, potentially leading to room-temperature superconductors in the future.

 Flexible and Stretchable Conductors